 The Board contains three Executive Directors, two male and one female, and of five Non-Executive Directors, two are female and three male.
-In all new appointments the Board aims to appoint candidates who bring new and diverse attributes to its complexion.
+In all new appointments the Board aims to appoint candidates who bring new and diverse attributes to its perspective.

-In accordance with the QCA Code Non-Executive Directors are only eligible to serve for up to 9 years.
-At each Annual General Meeting, at the discretion of the Nominations Committee, all directors are put forward for re-election.
+In accordance with the QCA Code Non-Executive Directors are only eligible to serve for up to nine years.
+At each Annual General Meeting, at the discretion of the Nominations Committee, all Directors are put forward for re-election.

-Principle 7 - Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-The performance and effectiveness of the Board, its committees and individual Directors is reviewed by the Chair and the Board on an ongoing basis.
+Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement The performance and effectiveness of the Board, its committees and individual Directors is reviewed by the Chair and the Board on an ongoing basis.
 Training is available should a Director request it or if the Chair feels it is necessary.

 The performance of the Board was measured during the year in conjunction with an external consultancy; alongside the Chair's own assessment, in part via reference to the Company's achievement of its strategic goals.
 The performance of the Chair is assessed annually by the Senior Independent Non-Executive Director.
 The performance of the CEO and CFO is assessed annually by the Chair.
-The performance of other Executive Directors is assessed annually by the CED.
-And the performance of the NEDs is assessed annually by the Chair.
+The performance of other Executive Directors is assessed annually by the CEO.
+And the performance of the Non-Executive Directors is assessed annually by the CEO.
+And the performance of the Non-Executive Directors is assessed annually by the CEO.